Netflix teen drama 13 Reasons Why has come under fire from mental health groups

 “The show actually doesn't present a viable alternative to suicide.
 The show doesn't talk about mental illness or depression, doesn't name those words,” he added.
 “My thoughts about the series are that it's probably done more harm than any good.”

 13 Reasons Why is an adaptation of a 2007 novel by Jay Asher.
-The series stars Katherine Langford as Baker, Dylan Minette, Mark Pellegrino and Kate Walsh.
+The series stars Katherine Langford as Baker, Dylan Minnette, Mark Pellegrino and Kate Walsh.

 - More about: